Emplea-do/emplea_do/Readme.md

 # Run the app for the first time

-1. Make a copy of the `appsettings.json.template` file
+1. Make a copy of the `appsettings.json.template` file located inside the Web directory

 2. Rename it `appsettings.json`

-3. Fill each corresponding key value with real values from every specific service
+3. Fill each corresponding key value for every specific service (you can leave the values empty, but the file must be present since it is required to get the project running, without the values filled, things like authentication wont work tho.)

 4. Open the solution